As of August 2015, Optimizely Web Experimentation supports both the authorization code and implicit grant types, as described in the OAuth 2.0 spec.

 The implicit grant type is optimized for public clients.
 Such clients will receive a valid access token at their redirection URL immediately after the user authorizes their application.
 Access tokens expire after two hours.

-It's important to note that the implicit grant doesn't support refresh tokens.
+The implicit grant does not support refresh tokens.
 Therefore, any application using the implicit grant will need to explicitly re-request authorization from the user when an access token expires.